torsina/arenanet-webcomponents/README.md

 # arenanet-webcomponents

-This is a repository of mithril components and CSS, to easy include and access across multiple arenanet products.
+This is a repository of mithril components and CSS for ease-of-access across multiple arenanet products.

 ## Including